SamKurb/BFS_visualiser/README.md

 If you would like the robot to move faster, lower the "cooldown" constant in the constants file

 Thank you for reading!

+# KNOWN BUGS:
+- Passing in no command-line argument leads to an error

+# OTHER NOTES
+- This was just a short program written for a small, 5% assignment, if anyone has any criticisms on code structure, variable naming or any other practises please let me know!
+The whole point of the assignment was to write some sort of program while trying to follow best practises programming-wise.
+Thanks